New Roots, Old Soil - Fenland Lives In Transition

 barber-prorogation-kings-lynn-04-1.jpg

-A demonstration against the prorogation of Parliament in King’s Lynn, Norfolk,UK, 2019.
+A demonstration against the prorogation of Parliament meets some opposition in King’s Lynn, Norfolk.

 Amy Harrison, Dowager Flower Queen of Spalding, Lincolnshire, instructs her presumptive heirs on the duties and responsibilities of her role as a representative of the town and its civic duties.
 Pivotal to her role is representing the town at various events, including the Spalding Flower Parade which celebrates the area's heritage in flower bulb growing.
 Candidates for Flower Queen are selected through a pageant where they are judged on aspects of their personality, their community involvement, and how well they represent the town.